STUCKFIX

 quick_referenceQuick Answer

-For Why Is My Light Switch Hot to the Touch?, start with "Turn off the power at the breaker": Locate the correct breaker for the switch and flip it to OFF.
-Use a non-contact voltage tester to confirm the power is off before touching anything.
-Stop DIY if the wires are charred or the insulation is melted.
+For Why is my light switch hot to the touch?, start with "Turn off power and remove the switch": Flip the breaker to cut power to the switch.
+Use a voltage tester to confirm no current.
+Unscrew the faceplate and pull out the switch carefully.
+Stop DIY if you see smoke or smell burning.
 This is listed as a moderate recovery and usually takes about 20 min.

 verifiedGuide Snapshot